 „For a few hours.
 It happened when I lost my friend in a cloud of smoke.
 I… I don’t know, sir.“

 „Will, just call me Charles.
 I’m OK with that.
-I am only a doctor and don’t worry I’ll put you together, give me just one more second.“ I pressed his palm back against the largest wound and raised to grab a piece of paper, a fountain pen and scribbled down a note to commandment, signing it with my full name shamelessly so the message is correctly interpreted.
+I am only a doctor.
+Don’t worry I’ll put you together, give me just one more second.“ I pressed his palm back against the largest wound and raised to grab a piece of paper, a fountain pen and scribbled down a note to commandment, signing it with my full name shamelessly so the message is correctly interpreted.
 I called for André right after.

 He emerged from a private quarters in our tent, holding his leather medical bag, taking my bloodied note.